-Dunkley M, Gelfer Y, Jackson D et al. Mid-term results of a physiotherapist-led Ponseti service for the management of non-idiopathic and idiopathic clubfoot.
-J Child Ortho.
-June 2015, Volume 9, Issue 3, pp 183-189.
+Dunkley M, Gelfer Y, Jackson D et al. Mid-term results of a physiotherapist-led Ponseti service for the management of non-idiopathic and idiopathic clubfoot, Journal of Children's Orthopaedics, June 2015, Volume 9, Issue 3, pp 183-189.

-Gelfer Y, Dunkley M, Jackson D et al. Evertor muscle activity as a predictor of the mid-term outcome following treatment of the idiopathic and non-idiopathic clubfoot.
-Bone Joint J, September 2014, 96-B:1264-1268.
+Gelfer Y, Dunkley M, Jackson D et al. Evertor muscle activity as a predictor of the mid-term outcome following treatment of the idiopathic and non-idiopathic clubfoot, Bone & Joint Journal, September 2014, 96-B:1264-1268.

 Kampa R, Binks K, Dunkley M et al. Multidisciplinary management of clubfeet using the Ponseti method in a district general hospital setting, Journal of Children's Orthopaedics, January 2009, 2(6):463-7.